Nadhikalil Sundari Yamuna: Plot

 Kannan is a 35-year-old unmarried native of Kadambery and works at a BEVCO outlet.
 His family consists of his mother Narayani, sister Haritha and uncle Bhaskaran.
 One day, Kannan is attacked by a bull in front of his house and, as a result, breaks his arm.
 Ravi, Kannan's friend, visits him at home and advises him to get married soon.

 Sudhakaran, the local secretary of a political party and Kannan's friend, comes up with a marriage proposal.
 On the wedding day, Kannan's friend Mahesh plays a video on his phone of Kannan and pig farm owner Mary as a prank.
 The marriage was called off once everyone learned about the matter.
 Kannan's friends suspect Vidhyadharan, a bachelor who owns a textile shop in Kadambery, is behind it.
 Kannan and his friends clash with Vidhyadharan and his friends on the issue.
 Sudhakaran challenges that they will arrange a marriage for Kannan within two weeks.

 Kannan's marriage proposals are blocked by Vidhyadharan's friends, and similarly, Kannan's friends block the marriage proposals of Vidhyadharan.
 RC, a party worker and a friend of Kannan and Sudhakaran who runs a shop in Coorg, arranges a marriage proposal for Kannan from there.
 Kannan and his friends travel to Coorg to see RC at the instruction of Gopalan, a senior member of the local political party.
 The next day, Kannan marries Yamuna, a Kannadathi.
 After reaching home, Kannan and his family realize that Yamuna doesn't speak Malayalam, causing communication problems.
 Kannan gets irritated as Yamuna starts to develop a relationship with Vidhyadharan, who can speak Kannada.
 On Gopalan's instructions, Kannan's friends hide some weapons in Vidhyadharan's shop with the help of some party workers and inform the police.

 Upon finding weapons in the shop, the police arrest Vidhyadharan.
 After realizing that the political party was behind it, the police let Vidhyadharan go.
 On his return, Vidhyadharan is beaten up by Kannan's friends and asked to leave the place.
 Following the issue, Vidhyadharan, his mother and friends reach Kannan's house to question him.
 Vidhyadharan's mother tells everyone that her son is in love with a girl.
 Kannan misunderstands that the girl mentioned is his wife, Yamuna.
 Everyone realizes that the girl mentioned by Vidhyadharan's mother is actually Kannan's sister, Haritha.
 While everyone is discussing Vidhyadharan's issue, Kannan's uncle Bhaskaran arrives with a Rajasthani woman.
-Kannan and Vidhyadharan catches up and later reconciles with Yamuna, who has started to speak Malayalam.
+Kannan and Vidhyadharan catch up and later reconciles with Yamuna, who has started to speak Malayalam.